First, A Simple guide to the Lifetime ISA

 You Only Receive The Bonus On This Years Contributions

 On the face of it, the bonus and interest increase your balance by a substantial amount each year.
 But it’s easy to forget that the original £4,000 you contributed in year one doesn’t get any bonus on top.
 The bonus on this original £4,000 was already added in year one and now it just gets the interest on top.
 Interest of only 0.75%.

 Put another way, at the end of year 2 you have contributed £8,000 in total.
 Your balance is sitting at around £10,110.
 That is the equivalent of putting away £8,000 for 2 years (the same amount of time) with an interest rate of just over 12.4%.
 This still seems like a large number but it’s not as large as you might think considering you received 2 substantial 25% bonuses and 2 lots of interest on top.

 With time, the bonus matters less and the interest/growth rate matters more.
-A phrase to describe this phenomenon might be ‘reversion to the interest rate’.
+To describe this, I am going to coin the phrase ‘reversion to the interest rate’.
 Effectively what happens is that the longer you hold your LISA, the more influential the interest rate becomes on your long term growth.